CVFireDragon/ExeFSManager/README.md

 Make sure you have [Notepad++](https://notepad-plus-plus.org/) installed.

-Download [The Source Code](https://github.com/CVFireDragon/ExeFS-Manager/archive/master.zip) of this Repo and open "Makefile" in Notepad++.
+Download [The Source Code](https://github.com/CVFireDragon/ExeFS-Manager/archive/master.zip) of this Repo (if you haven't already) and open "Makefile" in Notepad++.

 Go to Line 33 and change "SMO" to whatever game you want.